magento/devdocs/src/cloud/env/environments-ssh.md

 ### SSH commands for Pro Staging and Production {#pro}

-You can not use the Magento Cloud CLI to log in with SSH to the Pro Staging and Production environments, which are not added into the Project Web Interface.
+You can not use the `magento-cloud` CLI to log in with SSH to the Pro Staging and Production environments, which are not added into the Project Web Interface.
 You can log in with SSH to those environments and use Linux/Unix commands for managing the system.

 With your SSH keys added to those servers, you can use a terminal application, the SSH command, and the URL to access the server.